Summary

 How to account for trade tax

-How do you calculate my trade tax liability?
+How do you calculate your trade tax liability?

-- Gewerbesteuer-Hebesatz: The trade tax assessment rate for your place of business (each municipality sets its own rate)
+- Trade tax assessment rate for your place of business (each municipality sets its own rate)

 How to calculate a business’s trade tax burden

-This example refers to a sole proprietorship or partnership.
+This example refers to a commercial trader.
 For these, a trade tax allowance of €24,500 applies.
 The example is based on an operating profit (income minus operating expenses) of €75,000 and a trade tax assessment rate of 360%.

 If you were to locate your business in a municipality with a tax rate of 200%, your trade tax would be reduced to €3,353; with a tax rate of 500%, it would rise to €8,837.50.
 The location of your business therefore plays a significant role in the subsequent tax burden due to trade tax.

-The Gewerbesteuer-Hebesatz (trade tax assessment rate) is set by the municipalities by law.
-It is a multiplier for calculating Gewerbesteuer (trade tax).
+The trade tax assessment rate is set by the municipalities by law.
+It is a multiplier for calculating trade tax.
 In simple terms, it is calculated as profit multiplied by the tax rate multiplied by the assessment rate.
-If you want to delve deeper into the topic, the Statistisches Bundesamt (federal statistical office) publishes data on the average trade tax assessment rate in Germany on its website.
-To find out the current assessment rate for your municipality, check out its website or talk to your local Gewerbeamt (trade office).
+If you want to delve deeper into the topic, the federal statistical office 💬Statistisches Bundesamt publishes data on the average trade tax assessment rate in Germany on its website.
+To find out the current assessment rate for your municipality, check out its website or talk to your local trade office.

 FYI: The federal government has set a minimum trade tax assessment rate of 200% to prevent tax havens being set up in Germany that attract businesses with tax dumping.